Thursday, February 27, 2020

 Grand Duchess Swana : Yes.
 You're quite right about the Cossacks.
 We made a great mistake when we let them use their whips.
 They had such reliable guns.

 Like everything else in “Ninotchka,” this conversation is about more than one thing.
 And like almost everything else in the movie, it is both modern and timeless.
-It’s a perfect verbal sparring match between two beautiful women who are competing for the same man.
-But it’s the political passive aggression that makes it as relevant today as it was in 1939.
+It’s a perfect verbal sparring match between two beautiful and brilliant women who both want the same man, and the political passive aggression makes it as relevant today as it was in 1939.

 Political intrigue and aggression aside, "Ninotchka" ends happily because love wins over all.
 Given a choice, people prefer beauty and friendship and art and fun and laughter to ideology and dialectics and the vanguard of revolution.
 It’s 1939 again, and most of us prefer Paris to Moscow.